ray-project/ray/doc/source/rayserve/overview.rst

 - Leverage built-in **batching** and **SLO awareness** to help you meet your latency objectives.

-Since Ray is built on Ray, RayServe also allows you to **scale to many machines** and allows you to leverage all of the core Ray framework so you can deploy and scale on any cloud.
+Since Ray is built on Ray, RayServe also allows you to **scale to many machines** and allows you to leverage all of the other Ray frameworks so you can deploy and scale on any cloud.

 .. note::
   If you want to try out Serve, join our `community slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`_